-- Collaborative Contracting: This team provides and contract manages a suite of appropriate Framework Agreements driven by Institution's requirements and needs, informed by user intelligence groups, the sector's Procurement Strategy Groups (PSG), supplier involvement and the annual Contracting Priorities Workshop.
-This is facilitated by an account management approach.
-Collaborative Contracting operates on a category management basis focussing on Estates, Information Services, Labs and Professional Services & HR.
-Other specialist supporting areas within Collaborative Contracting include Responsible Procurement which manage APUC's sustainable / responsible procurement programme and overseas developments in processes, legislation and policy to disseminate best practice information and provide procurement training content for client institutions and APUC Supply Chain procurement managers.
-The Responsible Procurement team offers a tailored service to institutions to assist in implementing Responsible Procurement in institutional / category plans and tenders covering aspects such as climate change, pollution risk and human rights / modern slavery. - Institutional Procurement Services: This is generally a specifically funded team, funded by the specific institutions consuming the relevant services.
+- Collaborative Contracting: This team provides and contract manages a suite of appropriate Framework Agreements driven by Institutions' requirements and needs, informed by user intelligence groups, the sector's Procurement Strategy Groups (PSG), supplier involvement and the annual Contracting Priorities Workshop.
+This is facilitated by an client relationship management approach.
+Collaborative Contracting operates on a category management basis focusing on Estates and Facilities, Information Services, Laboratories, and Professional Services & HR.
+Other specialist supporting areas within Collaborative Contracting include Responsible Procurement which manage APUC's sustainable / responsible procurement programme, and Policy, Process and Compliance, which overseas developments in processes, legislation and policy to disseminate best practice information and provide procurement training content for client institutions and APUC Supply Chain procurement managers.
+The Responsible Procurement team also offers a tailored service to institutions to assist in implementing Responsible Procurement in institutional / category plans and tenders covering aspects such as climate change, wider environmental impacts, social value and human rights / modern slavery. - Institutional Procurement Services: This is generally a specifically funded team, funded by the specific institutions consuming the relevant services.
 It aims to provide operational and strategic shared procurement service delivery for client institutions.
 This is either as an embedded procurement team leading the procurement service for the institution (staffed by APUC), APUC staff operating under local management, or in the form of an account managed service for institutions to provide tender support for high value/regulated tenders, instilling best practice through procurement policies/processes and ad hoc support and assistance as required.
+Note however that the operational procurement strategy aspects of this team's work is not within the scope of this strategy as they develop separate strategies for each of the relevant institution where they operate.